 1. Wash pudina and coriander in enough water.
 Drain them to a colander completely.

-2. Dry roast cumin and cool it.
+2. Dry roast jeera and cool it.
 Powder it in a blender jar.
 You can also use roasted powder and skip this step.

 3. Add 1 to 2 tbsp of curd, coriander, mint, salt, sugar, ginger, garlic and green chili to the blender jar.